 Grades are awarded as follows: A, Excellent, 90-100; B, Good, 80-89; C, Fair, 70-79; D, Poor, 60-69; F, Complete Failure; I. Incomplete; W. Withdrawn.
-Changes in the grading system are being considered.

-Quality points are reckoned as follows: A-4; B-3; C-2; D-1; F-O. Grade Point Averages are computed by dividing the total credits for which a student is officially enrolled into the total number of quality points earned each semester.
+Quality points are reckoned as follows: A-4; B-3; C-2; D-1; F-0; I-0; Withdrawn-None.

+Grade Point Averages are computed by dividing the total credits for which a student is officially enrolled into the total number of quality points earned each semester.
 Not more than 15 semester credits of the total 90 for the M. Div. degree or 10 semester credits of the 60 required for the M.R.E. degree may be of D grade.
-An I may be removed by special arrangement with the instructor concerned, and must be completed within the first two weeks of the succeeding semester in which the student is enrolled.
+An "I" may be removed by special arrangement with the instructor concerned, and must be completed within the first two weeks of the succeeding semester in which the student is enrolled.